After anal cancer surgery

 Dressings

 If you have stitches or clips, your wounds will be covered with a dressing.
-Your nurse takes the dressings off a couple of days after your operation.
+Your nurse takes them off a couple of days after your operation.
 They will only put another dressing on if needed.

 Sometimes your surgeon may put a dressing on the wound on your bottom with a small pump included.
 This is called a VAC dressing.